andrewvaughan/mymac/USAGE.md

 **Note** that encrypting the disk with FileVault can take some time.
 Instead of waiting for the disk to encrypt, a flag will be set to enable FileVault the next time you restart your computer.
 Because of this, you will likely be asked to enter your computer's password upon your next restart.

+#### macos.home_files

+These are files that will be copied to the user's home directory.
+Backups will be made if the files already exist.

 #### macos.bash_profile